The objective of this document is to share how we did proceed to create FirST Love from a coder’s point of view.

 What do you want to tell?
 When?
 How long do you think it will take?Mic / Dune

-For FirST Love, the answers were easy: we wanted to celebrate the 35th birthday of the Atari ST and unify the first generation of demo makers and the young generation via an ambitious trackmo.
+For FirST Love, the answers were easy: we wanted to celebrate the 35th birthday of the Atari ST and unify the old generation of demo makers and the young generation via an ambitious trackmo.
 Of course, we also wanted to demonstrate that, even ancient, OVR remains up to date from a technical and design perspective.
 We wanted to tell it at a major Atari party that is Silly Venture.
 Considering the amount of time that has passed since our last release and the number of effects we had on the shelf, we believed it would require quite some time to deliver the messages.

 Take our time